Pakistan's anti-terrorism court sends Imran Khan to 14-day remand in seven new cases - ExBulletin

 Pakistan's anti-terrorism court sends Imran Khan to 14-day remand in seven new cases

-Supporters of former Pakistani Prime Minister Imran Khan's party, Pakistan Tehreek-e-Insaf (PTI), attend a symbolic prayer for people the party says were killed during a protest in Islamabad this week , in Peshawar, Pakistan, on November 29, 2024. .
-Photo credit: Reuters

-On Monday, December 2, 2024, an anti-terrorism court sent former Prime Minister Imran Khan to 14-day remand in seven cases related to recent protests by his party Pakistan Tehreek-e-Insaf (PTI).
+Islamabad: An anti-terrorism court on Monday sent former Prime Minister Imran Khan to 14-day judicial remand in connection with seven cases related to recent protests by his party Pakistan Tehreek-e-Insaf (PTI).

-Mr Khan, 72, was produced before the judge at the anti-terrorism court at Adiala prison, where he has been incarcerated for months, after serving a six-day remand in a separate case over his party's protest on September 28 in Rawalpindi.
+Khan, 72, was produced before the judge at the anti-terrorism court at Adiala prison, where he has been incarcerated for months, after serving a six-day police remand in a separate case over his protest. left on September 28 for Rawalpindi.

 Justice Amjad Ali Shah presided over the hearing, during which the court approved Khan's remand in the New Town police station case, as well as six other cases.

 The judge rejected a police request for pre-trial detention in six other cases registered between September 28 and October 5.
-He ordered Mr Khan to be sent to prison on remand.
+He ordered that Khan be sent to prison on remand.

 The former prime minister was arrested in six cases linked to his party's protests.
 Seven cases, including the New Town case, had been registered against him for the September 28, October 4 and 5 protests.

-Fresh cases have been registered against Mr Khan at various police stations for calling for protests which resulted in violent incidents.
+The fresh cases were registered against Khan at various police stations for calling for protests which resulted in violent incidents.

+Also read: Pak: Ex-PM Imran Khan sent to remand in 7 new cases

-The protest was encouraged by Mr Khan who on November 13 issued a final call for nationwide protests, demanding the restoration of the PTI's electoral mandate, the release of detained party members and the repeal of the 26th Amendment, which he claimed had strengthened a dictatorial regime.
+The protest was promoted by Khan who on November 13 issued a final call for nationwide protests, demanding the restoration of the PTI's electoral mandate, the release of detained party members and the annulment of the 26th Amendment , which, according to him, had strengthened a dictatorial regime. .

 So far, he has not been arrested in the last 28 cases related to the November 24 protest.